Andy Smart

-Andy Smart (born 16 June 1959 in Southsea, Hampshire, England) is an English comedian, actor, writer and TV panel show participant.
+Andy Smart (16 June 1959 – 16 May 2023) was an English comedian.

-Smart has been performing as a guest with The Comedy Store Players for 13 years now and a permanent member since 1995.
+Smart performed as a guest with The Comedy Store Players for over 13 years, and a permanent member from 1995.
 Before joining the Players he was one half of the Vicious Boys with Angelo Abela.
 Together they won the 1984 Time Out Street Entertainer Award and later appeared on LWT's Wake Up London and Channel 4's The Tube, where, dressed as a bell boy and pretending to be a Great Dane, Smart licked Paula Yates' face.
-Smart currently improvises on stage every Wednesday and Sunday at The Comedy Store, London.

-Smart presented American Football on Channel 4 in 1987 alongside Abela.
+Smart presented the 1987 NFL season on Channel 4 alongside Abela.

 On The Graham Norton Show, Martin Freeman once mentioned that Smart saved him from choking on crisps using the Heimlich manoeuvre.

+He released a book about his life and career, A Hitch in Time: From Liverpool to Pamplona on a 72,000-Mile Road Trip, in 2019.

-Personal life
+Personal life and death

-Smart has a daughter, Grace Smart, a set designer born in 1993, with actress and playwright Victoria Willing.
+Smart had a daughter, Grace (born 1993), a set designer, with actress and playwright Victoria Willing, and a son, Joe.